dhconnelly/gabby/README.md

 # gabby

-a zero-dependency llama 3.2 inference server from scratch in c++ and cuda
+a llama 3.2 inference server from scratch in c++ and cuda

 currently under active development, see status below